 - Joint Statement: A Joint Statement by all participating organisations serves to develop a joint call to action and the basis to unite all the members of the initiative.
 In broad terms, it calls for a move towards integrated care.
 This document can be used by the endorsing organisations in their own activities and in the discussion with EU policy makers.
-It has also been used for the open consultations on the Europe's Beating cancer Plan and the Cancer Mission. - White Paper on cancer comorbidities: based on the comprehensive literature review developed in 2020, a White Paper on Cancer Comorbidities and Complications aiming to further communicate this issue at EU policy level and by individual organizations in their own activities.
-The White Paper is to be released in January 2021. - Infographics and other visual materials: to facilitate an impactful communication with Policy Makers and other relevant stakeholders, we will explore ways of making our message more engaging, such as by creating infographics. - Direct engagement: Cancer champions: influential cancer champions will be identified within the Parliamentary Intergroup Challenge - Event at the EU Parliament: An event at the EU Parliament will be organised to sensitize MEPs on the issue and put forward the call to action.
-It will be co-hosted by the Parliamentary Intergroup Challenge Cancer in Q1 of 2021.
+It has also been used for the open consultations on the Europe's Beating Cancer Plan and the Cancer Mission.
+The document is yearly updated. - Policy Paper: Based on the comprehensive literature review developed in 2020, a policy paper will be prepared and published in a peer-reviewed scientific journal. - Online events: Building on the 2021 success, a series of events (live or online) on Cancer related complications and comorbidities will be organized.
+Several stakeholders from various sectors, cancer organizations, patients, caregivers and policy makers will be invited to participate. - A European online survey to identify the needs, knowledge gaps and barriers of cancer patients suffering from cancer related complications and comorbidities will be developed - Infographics and other visual materials per cancer-related complication and comorbidities to facilitate an impactful communication with patients, caregivers, policy makers and other relevant stakeholders.
+We will explore ways of making our message more engaging, such as by creating infographics. - Event at the EU Parliament: An event at the EU Parliament will be organised to present the results of the European survey, sensitize MEPs on the issue and put forward the call to action within the context of the Europe's Beating Cancer Plan implementation phase.
+It will be co-hosted by the Parliamentary Intergroup Challenge Cancer in Q3 of 2022.

-- White Paper on Cancer Comorbidities and complications - Strategic plan for the year 2021

-- · Follow up meetings with relevant stakeholders - A high-level meeting at the European Parliament - A social media campaign on Cancer comorbidities and complications
+- Strategic plan for the year 2022 - Follow up meetings with relevant stakeholders - Roadmap to monitor the implementation of Europe's Beating CANCER Plan - Results of the European survey - A high-level meeting at the European Parliament - Online events on Cancer comorbidities and complications

-- Month 1-12 Organization of follow up meetings with relevant stakeholders, such as the European Commission for the Beating Cancer Plan, the Cancer Mission Board Chair, Challenge Cancer and MAC and other interested MEPs, such as the BECA group. - Month 1-8: Dissemination of the White Paper on Cancer Comorbidities and complications - Month 1-2: Convene a strategy planning meeting to identify the best strategy for the year and set up implementing actions - Month 1-4: Organisation of a high-level meeting at the European Parliament - Month 1-6: Organisation of a social media campaign on Cancer comorbidities and complications.
+- Month 6-12 Organization of follow up communications and meetings with relevant stakeholders, such as the European Commission for the Beating Cancer Plan, the Cancer Mission Board Chair, Challenge Cancer and MAC and other interested MEPs, such as the BECA group. - Month 6-7: Convene a strategy planning meeting with the members of the initiative to identify the best strategy for the year and set up implementing actions - Month 6-7: Prepare a Roadmap to monitor and influence the implementation of the Europe's Beating Cancer Plan - Month 6-8: Publication of the Policy Paper on cancer - Month 6-10: Launch of the European online survey on cancer-related complications and comorbidities - Month 6-10: Organisation of the EWAC events - Month 6-9: Infographics and other visual materials per cancer-related complication and comorbidities - Month 9-12: Organisation of a high-level meeting at the European Parliament to present the results of the survey.